neurocom/street-fighter/quanta/user_agent.md

 ## User initiated action - Sequence diagram

-The following sequence diagram demonstrates how the agent fullfils a CRUD operation by the user.
+The following sequence diagram demonstrates how the agent fulfils a CRUD operation by the user.

 ![Road Warrior Initiated CRUD Sequence Diagram](../seq-diagrams/road-warrior-initiated-crud.png)